Arsine: Toxicology

 The toxicity of arsine is distinct from that of other arsenic compounds.
 The main route of exposure is by inhalation, although poisoning after skin contact has also been described.
 Arsine attacks hemoglobin in the red blood cells, causing them to be destroyed by the body.

 The first signs of exposure, which can take several hours to become apparent, are headaches, vertigo, and nausea, followed by the symptoms of haemolytic anaemia (high levels of unconjugated bilirubin), haemoglobinuria and nephropathy.
 In severe cases, the damage to the kidneys can be long-lasting.

 Exposure to arsine concentrations of 250 ppm is rapidly fatal: concentrations of 25-30 ppm are fatal for 30 min exposure, and concentrations of 10 ppm can be fatal at longer exposure times.
 Symptoms of poisoning appear after exposure to concentrations of 0.5 ppm.
 There is little information on the chronic toxicity of arsine, although it is reasonable to assume that, in common with other arsenic compounds, a long-term exposure could lead to arsenicosis.

-Arsine can cause pneumonia in two different ways; in the first, extensive edema of the acute stage becomes diffusely infiltrated with leucocytes and the edema may become a cellular exudate over large areas of the lung, with little anatomical relationship to the bronchi.
-In the second, the smaller bronchi and bronchioles may become ringed with leucocytes and their epithelium degenerated and walls penetrated, each becoming the center of a small nodule of pneumonia.
-Either case can result in death.
+Arsine is a potent hemolytic agent, which is in line with its pathophysiological course of action.
+However, inhaling high concentrations of this agent is highly capable of inducing severe and direct pulmonary trauma.
+From a strictly clinical perspective, this typically manifests as chemical pneumonitis as well as non-cardiogenic pulmonary edema.
+Generally, pathological examinations of the acute fatal cases of arsine poisoning have positively identified two primary mechanisms of pulmonary injury: